 Export is regarded as vital to Austrian economy.
 Main export commodities are machinery and equipment, motor vehicles and parts, paper and paperboard, metal goods, chemicals, iron and steel; textiles, foodstuff.
 Austria's top-ten export commodities make up two-thirds of the entire export volume.
 Most exports go to other EC countries (mainly Germany), about 15% go overseas.

 With an area of 83.858 sq km Austria consists of 9 independent federal provinces (Burgenland, Carinthia, Lower Austria, Upper Austria, Salzburg, Styria, Tirol, Vorarlberg and Vienna) with their own provincial governments.

-is bordered by the Czech Republic and Germany to the north, Hungary and Slovakia to the east, Slovenia and Italy to the south, and Switzerland and Liechtenstein to the west.
+It is bordered by the Czech Republic and Germany to the north, Hungary and Slovakia to the east, Slovenia and Italy to the south, Switzerland to the south and Liechtenstein to the west.

 The federal legislation is exercised by the national council (Nationalrat) together with the Upper House of Parliament (Bundesrat) – the two chambers of Parliament.